Menu

 Status: Referred to Senate Judiciary Committee.

-Status: Referred to Assembly Committee on Natural Resources.
+Status: Referred to Senate Committee on Local Government.

 Protecting commercial real estate for over 50 years